Terracotta-OSS/terracotta-core/code/base/README.txt

   tests-jdk=1.6               # run tests using JAVASE_16
   jdk=/usr/local/jdk1.6.0     # do everything with JAVASE_16

+You could skip JDK enforcement (using JDK16 in place of JDK15) by passing skip.jdk.check=true to tcbuild, or put that option in file build-config.local

 SEE ALSO

 Further documentation is available on the following wiki pages: